Mini-Split Installation & Repair in Snohomish, WA

 Bad Control Boards

-Reduced airflow can occur due to clogged air filters, broken fans, malfunctioning thermostats, dirty coils, or refrigerant leaks.
-It causes ice caps to form on the outdoor unit’s cooling coils, which can cause significant damage over time.
-Addressing the underlying problems behind the airflow issues quickly and efficiently is much more affordable than a complete coil replacement, so act immediately.
+Reduced airflow can occur due to clogged air filters, broken fans, malfunctioning thermostats, dirty coils or refrigerant leaks.
+It causes ice caps to form on the outdoor unit’s cooling coils which can cause significant damage over time.
+Addressing the underlying problems behind the airflow issues quickly and efficiently is much more affordable than a complete coil replacement, so it’s important to act immediately.

 Get Help Now

 Homeowners looking for ductless mini-split services can trust All Heating to get the job done right.
-This full-service heating and cooling company offers repairs, new installations, maintenance, and more.
-Schedule a service online or call (800) 560-6655 today.
+We offer a variety of heating and cooling services including repairs, installations, maintenance, and more.
+Contact us to schedule service today.